Why core HR functions are soaring in the cloud

 In the past 50 years, there’s been little variation in how we define core HR functions.
 Fundamental processes such as payroll, timekeeping, and employee data management remain central to human resources operations and HRIS tools.
 But what has changed significantly is the way in which those functions are now being viewed: As potential drivers of profitability, innovation, and business growth.

 Today, remote workforces are spread far and wide.
 Finding – let alone retaining – the best people is also becoming a serious challenge.
-To compete, organisations need to integrate and unify their operations.
-This means having the ability to analyse employee data and centralise global processes on a single HRIS platform.
+To compete, organizations need to integrate and unify their operations.
+This means having the ability to analyze employee data and centralize global processes on a single HRIS platform.
 When core HR functions can be accessed and connected in real time – across every region – companies benefit from more streamlined practices, as well as the powerful data-driven insights that come from cloud-based core HR solutions.

 Just a few decades ago, we would never have guessed that the records tucked away in HR filing cabinets would one day hold the power to innovate workflows, improve employee wellness, or heighten productivity.
 But thanks to AI-powered cloud technologies, that data is getting a chance to spread its wings.